Certification in Iyengar yoga

 Having said this, training as an Iyengar yoga teacher encompasses all of the separate limbs of the yogic system in a thorough and holistic fashion, giving a solid foundation for practice and teaching.

 Since recently, the Iyengar yoga teaching certification training is open for all – the duration will vary according to the students.
-It is possible to join in September or January.

 Contact us for more information on the certification process.